One Night Stand (2007): Aftermath

 A storyline involving Vince McMahon's "death" began the following night on Raw.
 He appeared traumatized from losing the ECW World Championship, acting strangely as a result.
 This behavior continued in McMahon's appearances on all brands and culminated in a segment on the June 11 episode of Raw with McMahon entering a limousine moments before it exploded.
-On the June 25 episode, Vince McMahon revealed that his death was part of a storyline, and that Chris Benoit and his family were legitimately dead.
-The show, originally scheduled to be a three-hour special dedicated to McMahon's "death", was dedicated to Benoit and highlighted matches throughout his career.
+However, this storyline was scrapped when ECW wrestler Chris Benoit murdered his wife and youngest son over the weekend of June 22–24.

 The WWE Draft also took place on Raw and resulted in The Great Khali being drafted to SmackDown!, thus ending his feud with John Cena.
 Bobby Lashley was drafted to Raw and was forced to relinquish his ECW World Championship.
 Lashley, along with King Booker, Randy Orton, and Mick Foley, entered a feud with John Cena.
 On the June 18 episode of Raw, all men began cutting promos on how they deserved to be the number one contender to the WWE Championship, and the title match was scheduled for Vengeance: Night of Champions.

 On the June 8 episode of SmackDown!, Vince McMahon announced that Edge would be defending the World Heavyweight Championship against Batista in a Last Chance match at Vengeance: Night of Champions.
 On the June 22 episode of SmackDown!, Batista and Ric Flair defeated Edge and Montel Vontavious Porter (MVP).
 Midway through the match, Flair and MVP brawled outside the ring, leaving Edge on his own against Batista.
 Batista gained the pinfall after hitting Edge with a Batista Bomb.

 As part of the WWE Draft, Chris Benoit was drafted from SmackDown! to ECW.
 In his debut on the ECW brand, Benoit teamed up with CM Punk in a tag team match against Elijah Burke and Marcus Cor Von, in which Benoit and Punk won.
 On the June 19 episode of ECW, two qualifying matches were held in which they would determine the opponents for Vengeance for the vacant ECW World Championship.
 The first qualifying match saw Benoit defeat Elijah Burke by submission and thus for advancing to the Vengeance finals.
 That same night, CM Punk went on to defeat Marcus Cor Von to advanced to the finals.
 At Vengeance, Benoit was replaced by Johnny Nitro, after he withdrew from the match for "personal reasons".
+It would be discovered a few days later that Benoit murdered his wife and son before committing suicide.
 Nitro defeated Punk to win the ECW World Championship.

 This was the final One Night Stand to air in 4:3 format until January 2008 when it went to high definition.